-At their August 2017 meeting, the Menhaden Board approved a proposal by New York to recalibrate their historic menhaden landings due to inconsistent reporting prior to Amendment 2.
+It is important to note that, at its August 2017 meeting, the Menhaden Board approved a proposal by New York to recalibrate their historic menhaden landings due to inconsistent reporting prior to Amendment 2.
 In this proposal, New York compares average annual landings from 2009-2012 (a time period with inconsistent reporting) to average annual landings from 2013-2016 (a time period with greater reporting compliance).
 The difference between these two time periods (multiplier=2.9) is used to scale historic landings prior to 2013.
-The allocation percentages included in this document are based on recalibrated landings for New York.
-The New York proposal can be found in Appendix 2.
+The allocation percentages presented above are based on recalibrated landings for New York.
+The New York proposal can be found in Appendix 1.